 Welcome to American Samoa.

-Remote Pago Pago, American Samoa.
-Precipitation on Rainmaker mountain in the background exceeds 200 inches (5 m) a year.
+Isolated Pago Pago, American Samoa in the middle of the Pacific ocean.
+Precipitation on Rainmaker mountain in the background exceeds 200 inches (5 m) a year and contributes to a large frog population.
+I suspect French Polynesia has the same problem...

 Photo credit: Pinterest